ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 the structure `ReportedAttribute` specifies the element `value` as optional.

 On the other hand, there are circumstances where the value of a request attribute should be provided by the Presenter.
-For example, when a particular cryptographic key is to be included in the evidence, the request must include a key entity with one of the "identifier" attribute set to the value corresponding to the desired key.
+For example, when a particular cryptographic key is to be included in the evidence, the request must include a key entity with one of the "identifier" attributes set to the value corresponding to the desired key.

 Some instances of `ReportedEntity`, such as those representing the platform or the transaction, do not need identifiers as the associated elements are